 In the 1970s, Scorsese became friends with the influential filmmakers Brian De Palma, Francis Ford Coppola, George Lucas and Steven Spielberg.

 Yet it was De Palma whom Scorsese formed a special bond with.
-De Palma was the one who introduced him to his future muse Robert De Niro and gave him the script to Taxi Driver.
+De Palma was the one who introduced him to his future muse Robert De Niro and gave him the script for Taxi Driver.
 Their friendship extended beyond the realm of film as well: “I once had very bad asthma, and Brian visited me in the hospital, took me home and took care of me until I got better.
 He is a warm, passionate, compassionate person who, I think, puts on a tough front,” Scorsese recalls.

 Taxi Driver was Scorsese’s first breakthrough film that earned four Oscar nominations and a Palme d’Or at the 1976 Cannes Film Festival.
 It has since become a cult classic, having been frequently referred to as “one of the greatest films of all time”.
 The iconic line “You talkin’ to me?” is a solid pop culture mainstay.